Contrast-Security-OSS/integration-verify-github-action/README.md

 ## `fail_threshold`

-Number of vulnerabilities that are needed to fail the build (not used if there is a defined job outcome policy)' Defaults to `0`
+Number of vulnerabilities that are needed to fail the build (not used if there is a defined job outcome policy).
+Defaults to `0`